YvesW/chat-filter-extended/README.md

 Add to readme info on showGuestTrades config option -> what it does (basically config description), disabled by default

+add info regarding clearing raid party hashset manually which can be useful when you applied to a lot of parties, or a lot of ppl applied to yours etc

 Thanks to Annotated for helping me collect Vars/ScriptIds and for helping me extensively test the plugin!